daryll-ko/poke-man/README.md

 ## Plans

-- Add modals in between levels
 - Use carousels for field selection
 - Incorporate more maze generation algorithms
-- Make the layout responsive, and fix some current design quirks
+- Make the layout responsive
-- Give the chasers some intelligence
+- Give the chasers a bit of intelligence
+- Add more Pokémon!

 ## Reflections

-This is my first project! :D I've always wondered when I would come up with one.
+This is my first project! :D

+I've always wondered when I would come up with one.
 The whole concept of a coding project has been really nebulous to me, as someone who's never gotten their hands into one (at least, not of this scale).

 Like with most things, I wish I'd started earlier.
 Motivation isn't really my bottleneck when it comes to getting things done: you can check out [my competitive programming repo](https://github.com/daryll-ko/recreational) to see that.
 I think it was more on finding **inspiration** for a project.